How to Track AI Referral Traffic in Google Analytics 4 [June 2026]

 Add a new channel called "AI Search."
 Set the condition to match referral source using regex.
 Paste this:

-Here's where people screw up: move your AI Search channel above the default Referral channel.
+Here's where people screw up: you need to move your AI Search channel above the default Referral channel.
 GA4 processes top to bottom.
 If Referral comes first, it grabs your AI traffic before your custom channel sees it.

-Save and apply.
+Save and apply it.
 Your AI traffic now lives in its own bucket.

 Use GA4 Explorations to Segment AI Visitors

-Custom channel groups are great for top-level reporting.
+Custom channel groups give you top-level reporting.
 Explorations let you dig into how AI visitors actually behave once they land.

 Go to the Explore tab in the left nav.
 Create a new Free Form report.